 - Keep your plants fed!
 If you don’t have someone who can come over to water them, purchase some self-watering plant stakes.

-Prepare the Inside of Your Home:
+Prepare the Inside of Your Home

 - Clean.
 The worst way to end a great vacation is to come home to a pile of laundry and a dirty house.
 Make the transition easier by leaving a clean home behind!
 Do the laundry, pick up, scrub and sweep.

 - Turn off the water valves to the dishwasher, shower, sink and washing machine.
+In the event of a plumbing problem this could prevent a damaging, and costly, flood.

-Additional Safety Preparations:
+Additional Safety Preparations

 - Tell a neighbor or friend who lives nearby that you’ll be leaving for a little while.
 Ask them to come by the house a few times to make sure everything is in order.